mondora/handbook/README.md

 When you start working in mondora, you will notice that no one comes along and tells you “today you will be doing this”.
 You get your mac, you sit down, and you wonder what to do next.
 Once again, communication is key here.
 Ask your colleagues what projects they are working on and where help is most needed.
 Take a look at the current projects and ask to join the one that most interests you.
 Sometimes you will be asked to join a specific project, but other times it really is up to you.

-Whenever there is a new project, this will be published on #openallocation channel.
+Whenever there is a new project, this will be published on #openallocation channel on Slack.
 Here you can register your interest for the project and ask to be part of the team if you wish.
 Keep in mind that most people in mondora work on at least two projects simultaneously (often a main project and one or two side projects), so if something interests you, don’t hold back just because you are already working on something else.
 If you have a few hours to dedicate to something new, go for it!
 Once you are part of a team and working on a project, you can stay on that project for as long as you like.
 If the project is very long, and you feel you need a change at some point, you can leave and jump into a new project, provided someone else takes your place, and you discuss the situation with your team first.
 Project rotation is valued within mondora because it enables you to try out new things and gain new skills on different projects.
 You will then be able to return to your original project (if you wish) with a fresh view and a greater knowledge base.

 Some of the projects we work on in mondora are opensource, and you can take a single story and implement it in the same way you do for the community.
 We encourage our colleagues to keep their github account alive and full.